Amigurumi for beginners: everything you need to know!Published on August 19, 2021 By Sarah J 6 min read

 What is amigurumi?

-Amigurumi are adorable crocheted creatures that boomed in popularity in the early 00s in the US and the UK.
+Amigurumi boomed in popularity in the early 00s in the US and the UK.
 Meanwhile in Japan, crafters have been in on the secret for decades!

 What is the difference between crochet and amigurumi?